-MSCI index returns are shown with gross dividends reinvested.
+Index returns shown with gross dividends reinvested.

 Alan Tu is a portfolio manager in the U.S. Equity Division of T. Rowe Price.
 He is president of the Investment Advisory Committee of the Global Technology Equity Strategy.
 Previously, he was an investment analyst following software companies in the technology sector.
 Mr. Tu is a vice president and an Investment Advisory Committee member of the U.S. Small Cap Growth and Science & Technology Strategies.
 He is a vice president of T. Rowe Price Group, Inc.